Aquaponics offers a sustainable, water-saving model that has caught the eye of NASA.

 This consumption of vital nutrients means the plants act as filters to ensure safe and excellent growing conditions for the fish.
 The clean water then recirculates back to the system, creating a never-ending closed loop.
 What emerges from all this is a scaled-down, self-sustaining, ecosystem where both the plants and the fish can flourish.

-Aquaponics in History
+Aquaponics in History of Crops

 The use of aquaponics can be traced all the way back to 1150CE when the Aztecs would raise fish alongside crops.
 The Mesoamerican civilization would build artificial islands in swamps and shallow lakes and plant maize, squash and other crops upon them.